Hospice of Washington County

 is a philosophy of care that assists patients, family and friends during the final stages of a terminal illness.

-affirms life and helps patients to “live until they die” by encouraging them to participate in life as fully as possible.
+affirms life and helps patients by encouraging them to participate in life as fully as possible.

-promotes dignity and emphasizes quality of life for those who choose to die at home in familiar surroundings with those they love.
+promotes dignity and emphasizes quality of life for those who choose to remain at home in familiar surroundings with those they love.

-neither hastens nor postpones death, but helps patients and families view death as a natural process of life.
+neither hastens nor postpones death, but helps patients and families view this final journey as a natural process of life.